 Professor Olivares has been with Howard University School of Law since 2011.
 She has published extensively on immigration and its impact on immigrant families.
 Her most recent law review article, “Intersectionality at the Intersection of Profiteering and Immigration Detention” is available on SSRN .

 Learn more about the Family Law Certificate Program

 View Curriculum Vitae

-Mariela Olivares is an Assistant Professor of Law at Howard University School of Law.
-Previously, she was an adjunct lecturer, teaching Family Law at The Catholic University of America Columbus School of Law.
-Professor Olivares recently completed a Teaching Fellowship in the Domestic Violence Clinic at Georgetown University Law Center, where for two years she supervised law students in a litigation clinic and taught in the Domestic Violence Clinic seminar.
+Mariela Olivares is an Associate Professor of Law at Howard University School of Law.
+She teaches Torts, Immigration Law, Family Law, and a seminar on Domestic Violence Law.
+Professor Olivares has taught at the Catholic University of America Columbus School of Law and was a fellow at Georgetown University Law Center.
 Her professional and scholarly interests include the intersection of family law, domestic violence and immigration law and policy, including access to justice for immigrants and limited-English proficient populations.
-She recently published A Final Obstacle: Barriers to Divorce for Immigrant Victims of Domestic Violence in the United States and is currently working on scholarship about immigration law and policy and immigrants’ rights and advocacy.

 Prior to teaching, Professor Olivares was an attorney in the areas of family law and domestic violence law and has experience litigating employment discrimination and director and officer insurance liability cases.